-It will feature in-depth online discussions with filmmakers, film subjects, and Human Rights Watch researchers.
-The documentaries and the conversations will talk about how the communities around the world are struggling with the pandemic.
+The event will feature in-depth online discussions with filmmakers, film subjects, and Human Rights Watch researchers.
+Their conversations will focus on how communities worldwide are struggling to cope with the ongoing pandemic crisis.

-It will also continue to cooperate with its long-time cinema venue partners Film at Lincoln Center and IFC Center for the online 2020 edition of the festival.
-It will return to this venue once things get back to normal.
+The festival will continue to cooperate with long-time cinema venue partners Film at Lincoln Center and IFC Center, with plans to return to its partner venues once in-person gatherings are deemed safe.

-The full lineup of the US Digital Festival Premieres of the 2020 Human Rights Watch Film Festival are as follows:
+The scheduled programming of the 2020 Human Rights Watch Film Festival are as follows:

 The 8th, Aideen Kane, Lucy Kennedy, Maeve O’Boyle, USA/Ireland

 Belly of the Beast (Opening Night), Erika Cohn, USA